davebrny/rpan-tuner/readme.md

 **update_frequency**
 this needs to be changed in the settings.json file for now, just remember to reload the script after making any changes there.
-set to 0 to turn off checking for new broadcasts. the lowest it can be set to is 1 second
+set to 0 to turn off checking for new broadcasts. the lowest it can be set to is 1 minute